MISSION: A registered charity that provides supports to pregnant and parenting youth.

 Staff members are trained to be trauma-informed and use this approach in conjunction with collaborative problem solving.
 Based on this philosophy, Monica Place takes the stance that those we support do well if they can.
 Monica Place adopts a strengths-based approach using various screening and assessment measures in order to identify each individual’s personal strengths and areas for growth.
 Each person we support at Monica Place has an Individualized Plan that focuses on specific goals as identified by the youth to meet their needs and to promote skill development as well as personal autonomy.

 The Chaplaincy program offers spiritual guidance and support for day to day living.
 The Chaplain shows non-denominational respect and connection to different faith groups and offers support during times of crisis.
-The Chaplain also facilitates a supportive correspondence program linking young women to members in the community through written correspondence.

 Child Minding Program Waterloo